 Exception: Masonry or steel, including the damper plate, may be removed from the smoke shelf and adjacent damper frame if necessary to accommodate a chimney liner, provided that their removal will not weaken the structure of the fireplace and chimney, and will not reduce protection for combustible materials to less than that required by the National Building Code.
 The Insert must be installed in accordance with local and or national building codes.
 The two methods of flue connection that are acceptable in most areas are:

-Full Flue Liner: (Fig.2, Required in Canada) where a stainless steel rigid or flexible liner extends from the Insert flue collar to the top of the chimney.

-Positive Flue Connection(In U.S.A. only): where a throat blocker plate and a short connector pipe is used.
+Full Flue Liner: (Fig.2) where a stainless steel rigid or flexible liner extends from the Insert flue collar to the top of the chimney.
+Positive Flue Connection: where a throat blocker plate and a short connector pipe is used.